Massive wildfire prompts new travel restrictions through Yosemite

-SAN FRANCISCO (Reuters) - Firefighters determined to keep a massive blaze from invading the heart of California’s Yosemite National Park took advantage of cooler weather early on Thursday to slow the spread of flames ahead of a holiday weekend marking the end of the peak summer tourist season.
+SAN FRANCISCO, Aug 29 (Reuters) - Firefighters determined to keep a massive blaze from raging into the heart of California’s Yosemite National Park have shut down half of its main east-west corridor, just days before a holiday weekend marking the end of the peak summer tourist season.

-Progress came after a long stretch of Yosemite’s main east-west road was closed on Wednesday through the western half of the park as crews tightened their grip on the blaze, extending containment lines around 30 percent of the fire’s perimeter by the end of its 12th day.
+A long stretch of Tioga Road through the western half of the park was closed on Wednesday as fire crews tightened their grip on the blaze, extending containment lines around 30 percent of the wildfire’s perimeter by the end of its 12th day.

-Capping a week in which the footprint of the blaze grew by tens of thousands of acres, a cooling trend and rising humidity levels helped curb the fire’s growth overnight, with just 270 acres added to the tally of charred landscape by dawn on Thursday.

-Since erupting on August 17, the so-called Rim Fire has blackened nearly 193,000 acres, or more than 300 square miles of dry scrub and timberlands, mostly in the Stanislaus National Forest west of the park, fire officials said on Thursday.
-Its cause was still being investigated.
+The so-called Rim Fire has blackened about 192,500 acres (77,902 hectares), or more than 300 square miles, of dry scrub and timberlands, mostly in the Stanislaus National Forest west of the park.
+Its cause is still being investigated.

-The firefighting force has grown to more than 4,800 personnel, consisting mostly of crews wielding hand tools, chain saws and even special torches to create fire breaks by clearing the rugged terrain of unburned trees and chaparral ahead of advancing flames.

-The battle inside Yosemite was focused largely on preventing flames from penetrating any farther toward the core of the park, including the Yosemite Valley area famed for its towering rock formations, waterfalls, meadows and pine forests.
+The battle inside Yosemite is focused largely on preventing flames from advancing any farther toward the core of the park, famed for its towering rock formations, waterfalls, meadows and pine forests.

 Some 4 million people visit Yosemite each year, most of them during the peak months of June through August.
 Park officials said they have already noticed a decline in the crowds of visitors typically seen in late summer.

-With an overall footprint that exceeds the land mass of The city of Chicago, the blaze ranks as the sixth-largest California wildfire on record.
+With an overall footprint that exceeds the land mass of Chicago, the blaze ranks as the sixth-largest California wildfire on record.

 But utility officials said there was little risk to the artificial lake because of the rocky terrain and lack of brush surrounding it.